Resources

 • 1040 Federal Tax Returns from the last two years (all pages)

-• 2 most recent paystubs
+• Two most recent paystubs

-• Driver’s license or passport
+• Valid identification (Driver’s license or passport)

-Information Sent to Your Realtor
+Information Shared with Your Realtor

 Loan Options